bee-queue/bee-queue/README.md

 });
 ```

 This queue detected that a job [stalled](#stalling-jobs).
-Note that this might not be the same queue that processed the job and ultimately stalled; instead, it's the queue that happened to _detect_ the stalled job.
+Note that this might not be the same queue _instance_ that processed the job and ultimately stalled; instead, it's the queue _instance_ that happened to _detect_ the stalled job.

 ### Queue PubSub Events